-Purchase the casebook entitled "Cases and Materials on Nonprofit Organizations, Sixth Edition," by Fishman, Schwarz, and Mayer, along with the 2021 Edition of the Statutes, Regulations, and Forms, at the N.Y.U.
+Purchase the casebook entitled "Cases and Materials on Nonprofit Organizations, Sixth Edition," by Fishman, Schwarz, and Mayer, either in hardcopy or digital form, along with the 2021 Edition of the Statutes, Regulations, and Forms, at the N.Y.U.
 Bookstore.
-If you prefer to access statutes, regulations, and forms online it is not necessary to purchase the Statutes, Regulations, and Forms volume.
+If you prefer to access statutes, regulations, and forms online, it is not necessary to purchase the Statutes, Regulations, and Forms volume.
+Click on this link to access the Student Update Memo.2 pp. 3 - 14, 17 - 19, 30 - 44, 287 - 295.
+Prepare a written outline of your answer to the Introductory Problem on p.
+44 for your own reference during class discussion.

-ASSIGNMENTS (for the first month of the semester)
+ASSIGNMENTS (for the first four weeks of the semester)